UFC 259: Blachowicz vs. Adesanya | Event Profile, Full Results & Legacy

 UFC 259 is remembered as the most historically dense UFC card of the modern era.
 Three world titles defended on a single card; the first MMA loss of Israel Adesanya's career; the first UFC championship change by DQ; the simultaneous double-title defense of Amanda Nunes.
 Few PPVs have packed as many promotion-defining moments into a single broadcast.

 For Adesanya, the loss did not derail his middleweight reign.
 He returned to 185 lbs three months later (UFC 263, June 2021), defended the title against Marvin Vettori, and went on to four more middleweight defenses before losing to Alex Pereira at UFC 281 in November 2022.
-The light-heavyweight experiment ended; he would not move up again.

-Aljamain Sterling held the bantamweight title for nearly two years, defending against Yan (UFC 273), Yan's interim-title rematch, T.J.
+Jan Blachowicz lost the title to Glover Teixeira at UFC 267 in October 2021 (second-round submission).
+Aljamain Sterling held the bantamweight title for nearly two years, defending against Yan (UFC 273), T.J.
 Dillashaw (UFC 280), and Henry Cejudo (UFC 288) before losing to Sean O'Malley at UFC 292 in August 2023.
-He moved up to featherweight in 2024 and continued competing as a contender.
-Petr Yan, the man wronged by his own knee, won an interim title at UFC 267 before losing it back to Sterling at UFC 273.

 FAQ